BenHarrison11/logistic_growth/README.md

 summary(model2)
 ```

-In this section, we used the script in the above R chunk to fit different linear models to different parts of the semi-logged data that we saw above.
+In this section, I used the script in the above R chunk to fit different linear models to different parts of the semi-logged data that is seen above.
 The first case was when K \>\> N0, and t was small.
-In this first case, we used the dplyr package to filter the data set to time-points below t = 1500, to ensure that we only captured the period of exponential growth.
-The second case was when N(t) = K, and in this instance we used the dplyr package to filter the data-set to time-points above t = 2500, to ensure that we captured the population at carrying capacity.
-Having created our two data subsets, we then produced linear models for both, by using the lm() function.
-With the linear models successfully fitted to our data subsets, we then used the summary function to view estimates for the slope and intercept values, as well as their associated statistical information.
+In this first case, I used the dplyr package to filter the data set to time-points below t = 1500, to ensure that I only captured the period of exponential growth.
+The second case was when N(t) = K, and in this instance I used the dplyr package to filter the data-set to time-points above t = 2500, to ensure that I captured the population at carrying capacity.
+Having created my two data subsets, I then produced linear models for both, by using the lm() function.
+With the linear models successfully fitted to my data subsets, I then used the summary function to view estimates for the slope and intercept values, as well as their associated statistical information.
 These data are fully explored in the results section below.

-### Plotting our Models:
+### Plotting my Models:

-In this section we generated our own logistic curve, using the script in the below R chunk to generate the function 'logistic_fun'.
-This function allowed us to change the parameters N0, r, and K (which we estimated from our linear models as detailed in the results section), and see how well our model fit (in red) onto the plotted data from the original experiment.csv file.
-Here, we were essentially seeing how well our model approximation fit onto the actual data (see Figure 5).
+In this section I generated my own logistic curve, using the script in the below R chunk to generate the function 'logistic_fun'.
+This function allowed me to change the parameters N0, r, and K (which were estimated from the linear models as detailed in the results section), and see how well my model fit (in red) onto the plotted data from the original experiment.csv file.
+Here, I was essentially seeing how well the model approximation fit onto the actual data (see Figure 5).

 ```{r}
 logistic_fun <- function(t) {